hiero-ledger/hiero-json-rpc-relay/tools/layer-zero-example/README.md

 ### Useful information:
 - The addresses of endpoints [here](https://github.com/hiero-ledger/hiero-json-rpc-relay/blob/1030-lz-setup/tools/layer-zero-example/hardhat.config.js#L60) are the official LZ endpoints.
 A entire list of LZ supported endpoints can be found on https://docs.layerzero.network/v2/developers/evm/technical-reference/deployed-contracts.
+- Creating an HTS token with `create-hts-token` command executes token transfer under the hood, and the signer must have enabled "Max.
+Auto.
+Associations".
+This can be achieved using AccountUpdateTransaction via the Hedera SDK.
+More info can be found [here](https://docs.hedera.com/hedera/sdks-and-apis/sdks/accounts-and-hbar/update-an-account).

 ### HTS Adapter vs HTS Connector
 - You could use a HTS Adapter when you already have an existing HTS token on the fly.